Mark Belger

-Mark Belger is a former American middle distance runner.
+Mark Belger (born September 6, 1956) is a former American middle distance runner.
 In high school, he set the American record in the 880 yards.
 While attending Villanova University, Belger set the record of winning ten Penn Relays golden watches.

 Early life

 Belger grew up in Bellmore, New York where he attended Wellington C. Mepham High School.
 He was born to a strict, middle-income family.
 After being unable to continue playing the sports of wrestling, soccer, and football due to various injuries, he turned his sights to running where he was met with great success.

 High school career

 After being told by his father that he was required to participate in an after school activity, Belger joined the Mepham track team under coach Paul Limmer.
 During a President Kennedy fitness test, Belger won his first trophy in a 600-yard dash.
 Following this, Belger typically ran middle distance events, consisting of the 600 yard and 880-yard dashes, though he unwillingly stepped up to longer distance and cross-country events.
 During this time, Belger won various County and State title.
 Most notably, Belger received national fame by setting the then high school record in the 880-yard dash.